Home > Costs, Scholarships, and Aid > Financial Aid Office > Satisfactory Academic Progress (SAP) > Financial Aid Appeals

 Appeal Approved: If you appeal is granted, your applicable aid will be reinstated.

-Appeal Denied: If your appeal is denied, your aid will be cancelled.
+Appeal Denied: If your appeal is denied, your aid will be canceled.

 Other conditions may apply to your approved or denied appeal.